Interpretations of Serpents and Dragons in Theosophy and Ancient Mythology

 - The Serpent Shedding its Seven Skins.
 The Aitareya Brāhmaṇa represents this symbol as the serpent, or sarpa, Rājñī (“queen” and consort of the Sun God), who “sheds her skins.”
 In The Secret Doctrine (Vol. 2., pg.
 47), H.P.
 Blavatsky says this symbolizes the seven geological changes accompanying the evolution of the seven ROOT RACES.

 - The Serpent and the Egg.
-Together, the serpent symbolises infinity, while the egg (the MUNDANE EGG), symbolises the manifested universe and all the sub-systems within it.
+Together, the serpent symbolizes infinity, while the egg (the MUNDANE EGG), symbolizes the manifested universe and all the sub-systems within it.
 When the egg is represented as being swallowed by the serpent, the cycles of cosmic activity come to a close.

 - The Serpent Fire.
-Symbol of the sacred and Rational Fire (πυρ), or Light, of a mystical nature.
+Symbol of the sacred and Rational Fire (πυρ), or Light of a mystical nature.
 Known as Agni in India and Pothos (ποθος) in Phoenicia, according to a certain Sanchianathon.
 In The New Testament, one of the aspects of the Hidden Light, or Fire-god (the first-born) is called the parakletōs, a term James M. Pryse traced to Greek psycho-physiological and somatic terminology in initiation.
 In Indian esotericism, it is devi-prakriti, the kuṇḍalinī, or “coiled one.”
 It is popular to regard the sacred fire as a power rooted at the base of the human spine.
-This power (dunamis) of Yoga described as a fiery electro-spiritual force, according to theosophist Pandit Bhavani Shankar (a disciple of K.H.) is dual.
+This power of Yoga described as a fiery electro-spiritual force, according to theosophist Pandit Bhavani Shankar (a disciple of K.H.) is dual.
 If this force awakens from the base of the human spine, it has only to do with the the passional nature, the sensual, animal, and psychic nature.
-This can be dangerous to the physio-neurological (affecting central nervous system), and physio-psychological (mental states) health, and the Occult Philosophy implores students not have anything to do with it, which has unfortunately become the understanding in popular culture.
-The power, Theosophy teaches of, contrary to Modern and Western Yoga, is from “the inner chamber of the Heart,” not the base chakra.
+This can be dangerous to physio-neurological (affecting central nervous system) and physio-psychological (mental states) health, and the Occult Philosophy implores students to avoid “hankering after phenomena” (i.e., psychism).
+The power, Theosophy teaches of, contrary to Modern and Western Yoga, is said to have its seat in “the inner chamber of the Heart,” not the base chakra.
+This makes it even more difficult, because then it is advised not to bother with it, due to potential damage to the brain and heart.
 Consciousness and Self-Consciousness describes “seven heads” reflected in the brain around the pineal gland and in the “inner heart,” which is “the abode of the World’s Mother” (i.e., sakti).
+This is described in H.P.B.’s “Voice of the Silence.”
+Interestingly, years ago, I knew of an Afghan Sheikh who taught this exact teaching in great detail through Islam, from his father.
+I was at the time completely baffled by the concept, and had at the time never came across it in Theosophical literature until later.
+The Kalachakra and Islam meets.